mvysny/vaadin-kotlin-pwa/README.md

 It is very easy to test Vaadin-based apps - all you need to look up the components by selectors, for example a Button with the caption of "Click Me".
 The [MainViewTest.kt](src/test/kotlin/com/vaadin/pwademo/MainViewTest.kt) sample test file shows a simple test which tests the main screen.
-Read the [Serverless Testing](http://mavi.logdown.com/posts/3147601) article regarding the technical background on testing.
+Read the [Browserless Testing](http://mavi.logdown.com/posts/3147601) article regarding the technical background on testing.

 ### Database